Adversarial Robustness of Partitioned Quantum Classifiers: Introduction

-Adversarial perturbations often denote small alterations to the input states of classifiers, designed to deceive the models into making inaccurate predictions.
-In this paper, we examine how adding adversarial perturbations to the prepared states in wire cutting, instead of manipulating the classifier's input states, enables an adversary to plant adversarial gates within intermediate layers of the simulated circuit, constructed by merging the results of the circuit fragments.
-This connection between adversarial attacks targeting the wire cutting procedure and those involving insertion of adversarial gates within a quantum classifier's architecture, which we explore in more detail in Section \ref{sec:wire-and-adv}, motivates us to study the latter problem.
+One possible method of manipulating the subcircuits is through adversarial perturbations, which denote small alterations to the input states of classifiers, designed to deceive the models into making inaccurate predictions \cite{szegedy2013intriguing}.
+Unlike gate cutting, wire cutting involves preparing new states for the circuit fragments created through circuit cutting.
+As a result, the subcircuits’ input states are either retained from the original circuit or are prepared as part of wire cutting.
+In Section \ref{sec:wire-and-adv}, we examine how adding adversarial perturbations to the prepared states in wire cutting, instead of manipulating the classifier's input states, enables an adversary to plant adversarial gates within intermediate layers of the simulated circuit, constructed by merging the results of the circuit fragments (see Fig.~\ref{fig:adv-cut-intro}).
+Similarly, as discussed in Section \ref{sec:tele-and-adv}, when quantum state teleportation is used to distribute the circuit, introducing carefully crafted adversarial perturbations before teleporting an state or after receiving it may be viewed as inserting adversarial gates within intermediate layers of the original circuit.
+The connection between adversarial attacks targeting the wire cutting procedure and those manipulating the state teleporation method with insertion of adversarial gates within a quantum classifier's architecture motivates us to study the latter problem.
 In Section \ref{sec:theoretical}, we present theorems bounding the potential variation implementing multiple adversarial gates within intermediate layers of a quantum classifier could cause in its predictive confidence.
-Section \ref{sec:exp} experimentally explores the effects of planting an adversarial gate at different depths of variational quantum classifiers, comparing its effects to those resulting from implementing multiple adversarial gates within the architecture.
+Section \ref{sec:exp} experimentally investigates the impact of planting one or more global or local adversarial gates at different depths of variational quantum classifiers.
+It also provides an experimental evaluation of our theoretical bounds.